tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 ---

 ## IV.
 Wrap up
-- Notice how we are building out and testing these server capabilities *first*, *"server first"*, before we write an client code ...
+- Notice how we are building out and testing these server capabilities *first*, *"server first"*, before we write any *client* code ...
-- ... but now it's time to create a wat for the user to interact with our app, so go ahead and move on to the next part!
+- ... but now it's time to create a way for the user to interact with our app, so go ahead and move on to the next part!

 ---